 Answer

-“I wrote a letter to the mayor, asking for increased funding for our schools.” is the right option.
+The #2 is the right option with “I wrote a letter to the mayor, asking for increased funding for our schools.”

 - I ask you to do the same.